Lightweight Pilot Estimation on LEO Satellite Signals for Enhanced SOP Navigation: Introduction

 Employing \ac{leo} satellites in navigation is a profitable strategy to improve current \ac{pnt} techniques.
 In fact, compared to traditional \ac{gnss}, the proximity of \ac{leo} satellites to Earth results in a stronger received power, reduced atmospheric effects, and higher geometry diversity during the same observation time, thanks to their faster dynamics.
 This potential can be exploited to achieve a more accurate and secure \ac{pnt} service, e.g.,~\cite{Ardizzon2025ML}. \Ac{leo} \ac{pnt} may be provided by dedicated services or even by \ac{leo} communication systems offering \ac{pvt} as a secondary service.
 Nonetheless, we consider the use of signals originally designed for communications from \ac{leo} satellites as \ac{sop} for \ac{pnt}.

 In general, navigation through \acp{sop} presents several challenges compared to GNSS, e.g., lack of knowledge about signal encoding or modulation format.
-In~\cite{Humphreys2023}, the authors disclosed the Starlink signal structure, characterizing the waveform and its \ac{ofdm} modulation format.
+In~\cite{Humphreys2023}, the authors disclosed the Starlink signal structure, characterizing the waveform and its \ac{ofdm} modulation format, which consists of 1024 subcarriers, including four gutter tones at the center of the channel, and a cyclic prefix of 32 chips.
 The symbols marking the beginning of each frame, \ac{pss} and \ac{sss}, were published in~\cite{komodromos2023}.

 Despite the large bandwidth, \ac{leo} \acp{sop} generally lack the synchronization needed for pseudorange estimation, as their frame timing is not precisely synchronized with a common reference~\cite{qin2025}.
 Thus, Doppler-based observables are the primary sources for navigation.
 On the other hand, \ac{pss} and \ac{sss} are designed to compensate for carrier frequency offset up to a small fraction of the subcarrier bandwidth, and their duration $T_{\mathrm{PSS, SSS}} = 8.8\,\mathrm{\mu s}$ every $T_{\mathrm{fr}} = 1/750\,\mathrm{s}$ is too short to achieve the measurement accuracy required for \ac{pnt}.
 A first solution could be to combine the estimates across different frames, coherently or not-coherently.
 However, the wide variation of the Doppler frequency shift between frames and the low duty cycle of \ac{pss} and \ac{sss} make both approaches difficult in practice.